 thousands of supporting petitioners, including teachers, parents and so on,

-argued that “Zoos Victoria” and other demonstrators should raise their
+argued that “Zoos Victoria” and other wildlife demonstrators should raise their

 standards to meet Snakebusters, rather than attempting to force Snakebusters to

 lower their standards to help competitors gain market share.

 VCAT Commissioner Anne

 Coghlan agreed with the government submissions against “Hands on” by Snakebusters, remarking that if she had it her way, all snakes would be killed on sight!
 She further made it clear that she wanted to use VCAT to support "Zoos Victoria" in order to reduce the "competitive advantages" of Snakebusters to help "Zoos Victoria" in particular improve their commercial position.
 Coghlan also stated that if she could, she’d ban

 all wildlife demonstrations, the snakeman's Reptile Parties® and all private ownership of reptiles, thereby confining all public viewing of wildlife to the three government-owned zoos to give “Zoos

 Victoria” an effective monopoly on the wildlife "business" in Victoria and a stronger market

 an order stopping “hands on”, because this is expressly allowed in the preamble